ZEMUSHKA/lsml_hse/azure/docs/CREATE_GPU.md

 You can generate a key pair **id_rsa_azure** following the instructions: https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-mac-create-ssh-keys

-**If** you haven't created a cluster, add `--create_shared` flag which creates shared resources like a virtual network (need to do it once throughout the course),
+**If** you haven't created a cluster, add `--create_shared` flag which creates shared resources like a virtual network (need to do it once throughout the course).

 **If** you create this machine for the first time, add `--create_aux` flag which creates resources for virtual machines you create like IP address (need to do once per machine).